tmtsoftware/csw/docs/src/main/services/logging.md

 ### Scala Logging : Throughput Comparision (Log Level Enabled vs Disabled)
-Below graph depicts the throughput of scala's logging API when log level was enabled and disabled.
+Below graph depicts the throughput of Scala's logging API for a log message that is enabled and disabled due to the log level setting.
-As we are using by name parameter in the Scala's logging API, numbers are very high in case of log level is disabled.
-String parameter which is passed in the logger API does not get evaluated if log level is disabled.
+As we are using by name parameter in the Scala's logging API, numbers are very high in case when the log level disables the message.
+Note that the string parameter which is passed in the Scala logger API does not get evaluated if the log message is disabled.

 ![Scala Throughput Comparision](./scala-by-name-log-api-throughput.png)